k98kurz/tapescript/docs.md

 ## OP_CALL - 42 - x2A

-Read the next byte from the tape as the definition number; call run_tape passing that definition tape, the queue, and the cache.
+Read the next byte from the tape as the definition number; call run_tape passing that definition tape, the stack, and the cache.

 Aliases:
 - CALL